 Rock ‘n’ Roll and Rockabilly

 Nowadays, rockabilly is still alive and thriving in the Japanese subculture scene.
 With figures like ’Johnny’ Daigo Yamashita at the forefront, enthusiasts of the movement continue to sport fashion staples of the greaser generation.
 They haven’t gone unnoticed.
 In 2018, the Australian band 5 Seconds of Summer invited the Tokyo rockabilly stars to participate in the music video of their hit, “Youngblood.”
-For further proof of rock ‘n’ roll and rockabilly’s lasting legacy in fashion, the release of Baz Luhrmann’s film, Elvis — with costumes co-designed by Catherine Martin and Miuccia Prada — prompted a special issue of Vogue Australia, where K-pop star Rosé became one of the main attractions.
+For further proof of rock ‘n’ roll and rockabilly’s lasting legacy in fashion, the release of Baz Luhrmann’s film, Elvis — with costumes co-designed by Catherine Martin and Miuccia Prada — prompted a special issue of Vogue Australia, featuring the likes of Austin Butler, Olivia DeJong and K-pop star Rosé

 Glam Rock

-Needless to say, glam rock’s impact has not waned with the passing of time.
+Needless to say, glam rock’s impact has not waned over time.
 Across the globe, creatives continue to find style inspiration in the movement and its principal figures.
-David Bowie, in particular, has turned into an eternal icon, repeatedly honored by fashion houses such as Jean-Paul Gaultier, Miu Miu, and the “brand of new rockstardom,” Gucci.
-Meanwhile, splashed over billboards and fronting fashion campaigns, stars such as Miley Cyrus, Harry Styles, and Måneskin are carrying the glam fashion torch at present time.
+David Bowie, in particular, has become an eternal icon, repeatedly honored by fashion houses such as Jean-Paul Gaultier, Miu Miu and the “brand of new rockstardom,” Gucci.
+Meanwhile, splashed over billboards and fronting fashion campaigns, stars such as Miley Cyrus, Harry Styles and Måneskin are carrying the glam fashion torch in the present.

 Punk